ianbishop/userevents.github.io/4.2/docs/dsl.md

 * Constants (booleans, strings, or numbers)
 * Collections (either maps or vectors)
-* Templated values (referencing either a template value or a string)
+* Templated values (referencing either a template value, as above, or a string with templated values as explained later)
 * Expressions (which evaluate to a constant)

 Additional options can be provided to an endpoint interaction to alter its execution: